DerDavidBohl/UserService/README.md

 # UserService
-A Starter for node.js REST-apps
+A User and Authentication and Authorization Service